Research

 What we expect to land in the next 90 days#

-- Skill-marketplace supply-chain incidents — a specific malicious-skill case study is overdue.
-We document the general pattern in our ClawHavoc supply-chain attack writeup.
+• Skill-marketplace supply-chain incidents — broadly across the workstation-agent space.
+We document the pattern in our ClawHavoc supply-chain attack writeup; a specific Hermes-marketplace incident has not yet landed publicly.

-- MCP server vulnerability disclosures — the trust boundary between agent and MCP server is under-specified.
+• MCP server vulnerability disclosures — the trust boundary between agent and MCP server is under-specified across the ecosystem.
 Our MCP security checklist covers what to ask of every MCP server before allowing an agent to connect to it.

-- Cross-agent attack research — agents that interact with other agents (Hermes calling out to a coding agent, e.g.) are essentially unstudied at the security level.
-This is the frontier and it will surface in 2026.
+• Cross-agent attack research — agents that interact with other agents (Hermes calling out to a coding agent, for example) are essentially unstudied at the security level.
+This is the frontier in 2026.

 For each of these classes, the discovery → classification → runtime-control playbook is the same.
 The probes change; the architecture doesn't.